Thank you for your response

 Place of business includes (a) a place from where the business is normally carried on.
 It includes a warehouse, a godown or any other place where a taxable person stores his goods, provides or receives goods and/or services; or (b) a place where a taxable person maintains his books of account; or (c) a place where a taxable person is engaged in business through an agent

 Import of goods simply means bringing goods into India from a place outside India.

 Import of service means the supply of any service, where

 (a) the supplier of service is located outside India,

 (b) the recipient is located in India, and

 (c) the place of supply of service is in India;

-Currently, import of goods attracts CVD (in lieu of Excise duty) and SACD (in lieu of VAT).
-On import of taxable services, currently service tax is attracted.
+Import of goods attracts CVD (in lieu of Excise duty) and SACD (in lieu of VAT).

 Export of services means the supply of any service when-